 How complacent are we in our ability, or lack thereof, to retain memory in the fashion in which it is materialized?
 How complicit are we when inability to see past our own desires, our own justifications and belief systems leads us astray?
 When the world as we know it is on fire and when our hopes and dreams remain buried beneath cobwebs and ashtrays that fill the corners of our minds, how easily can we justify a world view that is ours and ours alone?
 In Lee Chang-dong’s masterful and stirring Burning, based on the similarly brilliant short story “Barn Burning” by popular Japanese author Haruki Murakami, he challenges us to see through eyes unclouded by our own unreliable self-built narrative and to peer around our hero’s point of view long enough to question his position in all of his isolation and the tragedy that befalls him.

-Early in the film, the girl that Yoo Ah-in’s Jong-su is smitten with (the same girl he called ugly in their youth) tells him of her recent dabbling in pantomime, telling him that the real trick to making it believable it to really think that it’s real, that the orange that she’s peeling truly weighs down her hands and moistens the bed of her fingertips as she breaks into the skin.
-If we believe in something strongly enough, Chang-dong poses, we can justify anything because if we believe it, then it must be true.
-Such an idea stations the backbone of the film that follows Lee as he grows increasingly delusional and paranoid once a strange man, a Gatsby in a country full of enigmatic Gatsby’s, Ben (Steven Yeun) enters their lives, leaving Hae-mi (newcomer Jeon Jong-seo) besotted and Jong-su distrustful of his motives.
+Early in the film, the girl that Yoo Ah-in’s Jong-su is smitten with (the same girl he called ugly in their youth) tells him of her recent dabbling in pantomime, telling him that the trick to making it believable it to genuinely think that it’s real, that the orange that she’s peeling weighs down her hands and moistens the bed of her fingertips as she breaks into the skin.
+If we believe in something strongly enough, Chang-dong poses, we can justify anything because then it must be true.
+Such an idea stabilizes the backbone of the film that follows Jong-su as he grows increasingly delusional and paranoid once a strange man, a Gatsby in a country full of enigmatic Gatsby’s, Ben (Steven Yeun) enters their lives, leaving Hae-mi (newcomer Jeon Jong-seo) besotted and Jong-su distrustful of his motives.
 When one day Hae-mi mysteriously disappears, Jong-su becomes wrapped up in his own narrative of events to catastrophic results.

 For a film with a title that promises such potential externalized destruction, the story is much more fascinated with internal debris and what happens when someone spends far too much time locked inside their own head.

-Naked emotion compared to chilly aloofness is often juxtaposed, specifically in the best scene of the film and one of the finest scenes in the last ten years as Hae-mi stands bare and broke against the sunset, dancing, her hands in the shape of birds trying to float along the skyline that she so often wishes to vanish into, the idea of oblivion taunting her but the fear of loneliness keeping her at bay.
+Naked emotion compared to chilly aloofness is often juxtaposed, specifically in the best scene of the film and one of the finest scenes in the last decade as Hae-mi stands bare and broken against the sunset, dancing, her hands in the shape of birds trying to float along the skyline that she so often wishes to vanish into, the idea of oblivion taunting her but the fear of loneliness keeping her at bay.
 In the background, Ben and Jong-su look on, the former seeing little more than a plaything to be disposed of when he’s bored, demonstrated earlier with a wry, disinterest grin at her antics, and the latter, a girl he’s projected all of his ideals onto, never once stopping to ask her what she is looking for in a relationship and if they’re even in one.
-It’s toxicity matched with sincerity, nearly voyeuristic to behold as her silhouette is cloaked in shadows, her facial expressions hidden as her back faces.
-The movements and the clarity of the scene offer such the audience a chance at visceral joy even as Hae-mi is burdened with inconsolable and quiet grief she’ll only hint at.
+It’s masculine toxicity dancing with sincerity, nearly voyeuristic to behold as her silhouette is cloaked in shadows, her facial expressions hidden as her back faces us.
+The movements and the clarity of the scene offers the audience a chance at visceral joy, even as Hae-mi is burdened with inconsolable and quiet grief she’ll only hint at.

 With all of the makings of your stereotypical manic pixie dream girl archetypes, what with her odd hobbies and flighty globe trotting tendencies, Hae-mi deconstructs this idea by shouldering the expectations of two ill suited men as we watch as both their attention hurts her.
 Ben is dismissive, Jong-su presumptuous, a “nice-guy” who happens himself upon a villain to play hero to, believing it is his job to save the girl when it might’ve been him who hurt her in the first place, as evidenced by his past, scarring remarks that he can’t recall yet she’ll never forget.